 You only need a few simple ingredients to dye Easter eggs with Cool Whip.
 You can find them in most grocery stores.

 - Hard cooked eggs or hard boiled eggs -- White eggs are best for dyeing.

 - Cool Whip or any brand of whipped topping

-- Food coloring -- either gel or regular
+- Food coloring -- either gel food coloring or regular food coloring

 - Paper towels